 Judith has built success into instrumental music programs —public and private—across the U.S. She established a statewide junior high jazz contest in New Jersey.
 Though a contest winner and guest performer, she has been a beloved university instructor and co-principal clarinetist under Louis Lane.
 Having studied with Sam Storms, James Goll, Michael Sullivan, and Wes Adams, she earned her Associate in Theology and subsequently taught worship leaders at Grace Training Center under Mike Bickle in Missouri.
 She was on the pastoral teaching staff at Dominion Christian School where she ran the student band program and wrote or arranged their instrumental music.
 On the adult level, she recruited and trained musicians to improvise at Metro Christian Fellowship under the direction of Mike Bickle.

-As a performer and composer, she has gleamed from her experience in orchestral, operatic, show music, chamber music, contemporary Christian worship and a touch of jazz.
-Judith’s unique, anointed improvisation has graced both worship teams and congregations.
+As a performer and composer, she has gleaned from her experience in orchestral, operatic, show music, chamber music, contemporary Christian worship and a touch of jazz.
+Judith’s unique, anointed improvisation has graced worship teams, congregations, and classical compositions.
 Judith moved to the Nashville area with her husband, Rich, in 2010 to establish the national hub of Global P.O.W.E.R.
 Network, Inc.

 Markovich balances her passion to stop artistic attrition in the body of Christ with long phone calls to her sons and daughter-in-laws, Sudokus, gardening, humanitarian efforts, and fiction writing.

 “…exceptional..has that special flare that eludes many musicians.”

 Franklin Cohen, principal clarinetist of the renowned Cleveland Orchestra

 “…superbly equipped in being resourceful, imaginative…she is an impressive combination of maturity and professionalism on the one hand, and enthusiasm and strong motivation on the other…highest recommendation…”